 In the years ahead, it would be possible to eliminate the data clerk functions of clinicians.
 These are mutually hated as much by patient as by doctors and clinicians.
 AI tools such as speech recognition technology – that’s now commonplace in homes would be used in clinical settings for capturing data and notes allowing doctors to concentrate on people.

 There is also a problem with accuracy and efficiency.
 Trained on a huge resource of medical data, the power of AI learning can read some images more accurately than humans.
 Whether it’s a pattern like a scan, a slide or prediction – AI in healthcare can really rev up the accuracy.
 And that is important for better diagnosis, treatments, outcomes, and lower costs.

 Powerful machines can interpret scans 150 times faster than radiologists and can work 24 hours a day.
 AI can even suggest a diagnosis.
 Many conditions could be AI diagnose allowing doctors to come into play to very specific and important diagnoses.

 Data is critical for improving the understanding of disease and illness.
 The more data is understood, the better the chances of preventing, diagnosing, and curing.
 But currently, only about 5% of medical data is used effectively.

 There was once a problem with generating huge volumes of data – terabytes of data for each person.
 But a way to analyze, extract, and distillate the data was unknown and absent.
-And that’s what artificial intelligence in healthcare is about.
+And that’s what artificial intelligence and digital transformation in healthcare is about.

 Harnessed to wireless devices, AI could oversee every facet of people’s health data – from family history to food intake to exercise.
 People will have the opportunity to have this real integrated view of themselves to help prevent illness and to guide them for better management of conditions.
 Over time, there will be a virtual coach for promoting health.